 8. Shout loudly and maybe the world will listen

 Belfast’s play The Wireless Room showed how critical the Titanic’s wireless operators were in saving lives by calling for help.
 Without their relentless tapping, sending CQD (Come Quickly Disaster) and SOS messages to alert nearby shipping to their predicament and position, perhaps no-one would have survived that icy night.
 They had a job to do, to call for help, and they did it clearly, concisely, persistently, professionally, until they could do it no more, when the water entered the wireless room.
 There’s a lesson for us all there about asking for help when we need it, of the right people, in the right way, on the right channel.

 9. If in doubt, blame someone else

 It’s hard when things go wrong.
 Hard to figure out what happened and why, how best to avoid it happening again, what or who’s to blame.
-Apparently after the disaster, and once the inquiries and mourning was over little was spoken of Titanic in Belfast.
-These days, ‘She was alright when she left here!‘ is the motto amongst Belfast locals who say it with a wink and a grin.
+Apparently after the disaster, and once the inquiries and mourning were over, little was spoken of Titanic in Belfast.
+These days, ‘She was alright when she left here!‘ is the motto among Belfast locals who say it with a wink and a grin.
 They’re so charming, you can’t really argue.